The Teach For India Fellowship: Why and How

 Why should I join Teach For India?

-Work at the grassroots level, and impact the lives of children and their families.
+• Drive Change: Work at the grassroots level, and impact the lives of children and their families.
 Don't just talk about the India you envision.
-Build an India free of poverty and filled with love.

 What does the Teach For India Fellowship entail?